harshkasat/clickBait/README.md

 Contributions are welcome!
 Please open an issue to discuss proposed changes before submitting a pull request.
 Follow standard JavaScript coding practices and ensure all new code is well-tested.

-**(Note:  The provided code is incomplete.
+**(Note:  The provided code is partially complete.
 Several functions are partially implemented, and the popup UI is not fully functional.)**